 The result of promoting academies has been fragmentation, a loss of local accountability, the legitimisation of discriminatory selection processes, wasteful duplication and shift in investment away from schools in greatest need to those converting to become academies.
 It is important that lessons are learnt both from the failings of the old system and from the experiments of recent years.
 It is also crucial that disruption caused by constant restructuring is avoided.
 The Radical Party proposes that:

-- a step by step approach is adopted, focusing on progressively transferring powers back from the Secretary of State to parents and elected representatives backed up with specialist knowledge and experience;
+- a step by step approach is adopted, focusing on progressively transferring powers back from the Secretary of State to teaching professionals, parents and elected representatives backed up with specialist knowledge and experience;

-- support for converting state schools into academies is ended and a pathway created for them to return to democratic control through elected local and regional education authorities;
+- a pathway created to allow academies to return to democratic control through elected regional education authorities;

 - in the medium term, strategic responsibility for publicly funded schools should be vested in elected regional education authorities with the resources to ensure effective management and supervision.
 In the meanwhile, county and municipal authorities should be given the power to plan, commission and monitor publicly funded schools in their areas, to address shortages of places and to intervene to turn around failing schools;

 - all schools and bodies involved in education should be required to comply with the principles of freedom of information and should be publicly accountable for their use of taxpayers money in a transparent way.
-Individuals and organisations involved in the running of schools should be barred from taking a profit from managing them, or from being involved in supplying goods or services.;
+Controls should be tightened to ensure that the material benefits that individuals and organisations receive for being involved in the running of schools are reasonable and that they are prevented from profiting from the supply goods or services;

 Britain faces an enormous challenge in raising pre-18 educational standards to the highest international level and in tackling the inequalities which currently exist between different groups of young people.
 Because of rising pupil numbers, funding foreseen by the Government would involve a reduction of resources in real terms per pupil of 2.8% over the period to 2020.
 The Party: